kubeflow/kfp-tekton/README.md

 of a Pipeline and is responsible for creating a Pod for each of its Tasks and as many containers within each Pod as it has Steps.
 Please look for more details in [Tekton repo](https://github.com/tektoncd/pipeline).

-## Kubeflow Pipeline DSL to Tekton Compiler
+## Kubeflow Pipeline with Tekton backend

 We are currently using [Kubeflow Pipelines 0.5.1](https://github.com/kubeflow/pipelines/releases/tag/0.5.1) and [Tekton 0.13.0](https://github.com/tektoncd/pipeline/releases/tag/v0.13.0) for this project.